Newmarket, Ontario: Mayor and Council

 Provincially, Newmarket is part of the riding of Newmarket—Aurora represented by Dawn Gallagher Murphy, a member of the PC Party of Ontario, and elected in 2022 general election.
-The province realigned its ridings to match those of the federal government in 2004.
+The province realigned its ridings to match those of the federal government since 2004 but not in 2025.

 Federally, Newmarket is part of the riding of federal riding of Newmarket—Aurora.
-The riding is represented in the House of Commons of Canada by Tony Van Bynen, a member of the Liberal Party of Canada, who was first elected in 2019 genenral election.
+The riding is represented in the House of Commons of Canada by Sandra Cobena, a member of the Conservative Party of Canada, who was first elected in 2025 general election.

 Town Offices

-The town offices are located at 395 Mulock Drive, which is the fourth location for the offices.
+The town offices are located at 395 Mulock Drive, which is the fifth location for the offices.
 Purchased as an abandoned factory in 1995, it was opened in 1996.
 The location was found after years of unsuccessful attempts to purchase the Tannery Mall (465 Davis Drive) or Office Specialty Factory (near 543 Timothy Street c.1912 and now mostly demolished).

-Prior to 1996, the town offices were located a various temporary locations:
+Prior to 1996, the town offices were located a various locations: